 In the midst of the northwest Atlantic Ocean, 300 km from the maritime city of Halifax, sits an exposed and once-expansive sandy plain called Sable Island.
 Despite its location it is a haven for wildlife.
 From early December through to late January, the island’s shores support the world’s largest single grey seal colony.
-The Ipswich sparrow breeds almost exclusively here, and many other birds come here to rest and breed.
-The resilient character of the island is wholly exemplified in the spirited Sable Island horse that has existed on the island for several centuries.
+The Ipswich sparrow breeds almost exclusively here, and many other birds come here to rest during their migration and breed.
+The resilient character of the island is wholly exemplified in the spirited Sable Island horse that has existed on the island for several centuries; this population is one of the few wild horse populations in North America.
 I hope some of the images here allow you to appreciate this remarkable place in the same way I do.

 Sable Island – Limited Edition